 - LibreELEC is governed by a project board elected from active team members to set project goals, priorities, and take executive decisions.
 The board ensures project tasks are distributed among volunteers; we operate on the principle of “many hands make light work” and no project task should ever depend on the skills or efforts of a single person.
 In the long-term we intend to preserve the collaborative nature of the project by registering LibreELEC as a non-profit charity or foundation.

-- LibreELEC intends to publish a mid-term release schedule.
+- LibreELEC talks openly about its release schedule (when asked, and in advance when possible).
 Our goal is to never leave you (or ourselves) guessing when the next maintenance or public beta release will arrive.
-Kodi will occasionally provide us with a moving target to hit, but when this happens we will endeavour to communicate, not frustrate.
+Kodi sometimes proves to be a moving target, but when things change we communicate, not frustrate.

 - LibreELEC intends to be a stable and bleeding-edge distribution.
-Untested and often experimental commits on the bleeding-edge of development will be restricted to our master branch.
-The active release branch will be frozen at release and future maintenance updates will contain fixes for reported user and security issues plus minor hardware support changes only.
+Untested and experimental commits on the bleeding-edge of development will be restricted to our master branch.
+Our active release branches are effectively frozen at release so future maintenance updates contain only fixes for reported user and security issues plus minor hardware support changes.

 - LibreELEC intends to have minimal advertising on our website and forums.
 Your donations and a small number of discrete and tasteful spots for commercial sponsors will ensure there’s no need to overload your browser with AdSense.